 5.2 If the DSL/DDSL are not available.

-If there is an immediate concern about a child or their family any member of staff can phone the MARU [See 5.3 below] for advice and guidance if the DSL/DDSL are not available.
+If there is an immediate concern about a child or their family any member of staff can phone the MARU for advice and guidance if the DSL/DDSL are not available.

 Contact details: MARU 0300 1231 116